streetpea/chiaki-ng/docs/setup/configuration.md

         ![PS5 HDR Settings](images/PS5_SettingsHDR.png)

-        ???+ Question "Why 1080p if the Steam Deck is only 800p?"
+        ???+ Question "Why 1080p if the client device [i.e., Steam Deck] is only 800p?"

             Using 1080p results in a better picture for me than 720p.
 The biggest factor in this seems to be [chroma-sub sampling](https://www.phonearena.com/news/Did-you-know-4K-vs-1080p-chroma-sub-sampling-and-why-you-should-record-in-4K-even-if-your-TV-does-not-support-it-yet_id61878){target="_blank" rel="noopener"}.
 In simple terms, the colors for an image are compressed and so you get a much lower resolution of color data than your image resolution.
 This means a 1080p image (with a high bitrate) will have more color data than a 720p image even if the image resolution itself ends up being 720p (since the color resolution will be higher than the equivalent 720p picture's color resolution).
 This results in an image that has more pop to it.
 Thus, I recommend streaming at 1080p if you have the bandwidth (good enough wireless router).